-- Taxpayer: Tax returns from individuals, businesses, exempt organizations, and other taxpayers as transmitted through MeF or as a paper filed tax return. - Employers/Payers: Information from employers/payers captured on various forms as stored in the IRMF. - Other federal agencies.
-Social Security Administration for birth/death data, Department of Justice for sealed documents, Department of Transportation for excise-related information. - Other IRS sources: Tax Treaty organizations, Voluntary Disclosures, case management systems for examination, collection, and under reporter data.
+- Taxpayer: Tax returns from individuals, businesses, exempt organizations, and other taxpayers as transmitted through MeF or as a paper filed tax return. - Employers/Payers: Information from employers/payers captured on various forms as stored in the IRMF. - Other Federal agencies.
+Social Security Administration for birth/death data, Department of Justice for sealed documents, Department of Transportation for excise-related information, Department of Treasury (Financial Crimes Enforcement Network) for Bank Secrecy Act data (Both Title 26 and Title 31 data). - Other IRS sources: Tax Treaty organizations, Voluntary Disclosures, case management systems for examination, collection, and under reporter data.